Skip to content

 #3: APPLICATION

 Applying liquids can be a very different experience than applying adhesive tape.
-Depending on the application process you have planned, you might accidentally run into serious issues down the road if you’re not properly prepared with the suitable adhesive and equipment.
+Depending on the application process you plan, you might accidentally run into serious issues down the road if you’re not properly prepared with suitable adhesive and equipment.

 When joining two pieces, you may want to move a piece into place or adjust it.
 Liquid adhesives are positionable following adhesion because they don't immediately cure, but the application process is messy.

-A liquid adhesive may be easier to automate (no liner to remove, no pressure to apply).
-Still, it requires specialized equipment, including an applicator and additional training to get the mixing right.
-A liquid adhesive can drip, splash, or overflow, resulting in a sticky mess and expensive waste.
-Lastly, liquid adhesives don’t always consistently cover the bond site.
+Liquid adhesives may be easier to automate (no liner to remove, no pressure to apply).
+Still, they require specialized equipment, including an applicator and additional training to get the mixing right.
+Liquid adhesives can drip, splash, or overflow, resulting in a sticky mess and expensive waste.
+Lastly, they don’t always consistently cover the bond site.

-Flexible yet easy to handle, adhesive tape can accelerate the application processes due to no drying time needed.
+Flexible yet easy to handle, adhesive tape can accelerate the application processes because no drying time is needed.
 There are no air quality concerns because there’s no poisonous evaporation (some liquid primers expose employees to harsh chemicals).

 Adhesive tape has a clean application, and no follow-up work is needed to remove any remains of the adhesive.
 With die-cut adhesive tape, shapes are cut to the part’s exact dimensions (more on this below).